SnappyJumper/Weekly-Creche-Food-Budget-Calculator/README.md

 * As a user, I want to be able to easily understand what data and data type I am required to input at each input step.

-* As a user, I want to receive feedback about the data I entered so I know it was accepted.
+* As a user, I want to receive feedback about the data I entered, so I know it was accepted.

 * As a user, I want my inputs to be displayed in an easy to read manner so that I remember what data I entered and check that I did not make any mistakes.